RIT/NTID Freshman Undergraduate Application

 RIT reviews its applicant pool using a holistic review process.
 Each applicant is reviewed individually taking all classes, rigor of high school coursework, grade point average, rank, final exams, portfolio, extracurricular activities, recommendations, and many other factors into the final decision on admission to their RIT major.
 For those not submitting scores, our admissions officers will consider with increased weighting on their “additional information”, looking for important qualities and characteristics along with academic and personal accomplishments.

-If you are applying for a bachelor-level degree program in the School of Art, School of Design, and School of Film and Animation, a portfolio is required.
+If you are applying for a bachelor-level degree program in the School of Art, School of Design, and School of Film and Animation, an Art Portfolio is required.

 Test Optional Information

-For Fall 2024, RIT will be "Test Optional".
+RIT is "Test Optional".
 This means submitting SAT or ACT scores as part of your application is not required.
 You can choose whether or not you'd like to submit them.
 It's entirely up to you!
-On the Common App or RIT Application, you'll have the option to include test scores.
+On the Common Application or RIT Application, you'll have the option to include test scores.
 If you do not include them as part of your application, RIT will not see your scores (even if you've taken a test).

 Wondering how RIT will make admissions decisions without requiring test scores?